Red Marks Left Behind By Your Bra: Are they normal?

 Regular or frequent fluid retention, hormonal shifts, fluctuating weight, skin sensitivities, or have a softer body composition* (this does not mean overweight)

-Now that we’ve established what is normal with a properly fitting bra let’s take a look at what an ill-fitting bra will do.
-Ill-fitting bras typically lack structure and won’t do its job of lifting, shaping, or separating.
+Now that we’ve established what is normal with a properly fitting bra let’s take a look at what an ill-fitting, poorly constructed, or expired bra will do.
+These bras typically lack structure and won’t do its job of lifting, shaping, or separating.
 Often times they will lay on top of your skin and holds on for dear life trying to “contain” your breasts.
+Simultaneously, they may also dig into the skin around the band due to cheap or broken down elastics.

 Sometimes an ill-fitting bra will leave red marks from friction causing skin irritation such as a rash or even broken skin.
 None of that is normal.
 It may also leave deep grooves in your shoulders from the straps.
 All these marks, up to and including bruising.
-The poor fitting bra also encourages rash and fungus growth because the skin under and around your breasts don’t have access to airflow.
+These bras also encourage rash and fungus growth because the skin under and around your breasts don’t have access to airflow.

-These are quite common in ill-fitting bras no matter if the bra is cheap or an investment piece.
+These are quite common in ill-fitting, poorly constructed, or expired bras no matter if the bra is cheap or an investment piece.
 While these marks are typical of ill-fitting bras – these marks are NOT normal.
 And they are certainly NOT healthy.
 If you experience any these marks from your bra take it off and do not put it back on.
 Seek medical attention if you feel it’s in your best interest.

 Pop into your local shop, like The Perky Lady, and talk with your fitter.
 They will be able to navigate your expectations and comfort level for your first fitting and develop a plan that works for you and your body over time.
 This is why I advocate for developing a relationship with your fitter and local bra boutiques.